1st Cavalry Regiment (United States): Further frontier duty

 In September 1848, the First Regiment of Dragoons rode out of Fort Kearny and returned to Fort Leavenworth in Kansas and trained their new recruits.
 On 11 May 1849, the regiment rode further west, and along with two companies of the 6th Infantry Regiment, guarded the treacherous Oregon Trail in the heart of Pawnee territory.
 In October, an engagement on the Little Blue River near Linden, Nebraska and another engagement on the Platte River resulted in numerous Pawnee fatalities, and 5 Dragoon casualties.
-On 15 May 1850, J. W. Davidson and Captain Nathaniel Lyon led a regiment of the 1st U.S. Dragoons in a massacre of 60 Pomo Native Americans at Clear Lake, California, the 1850 "Bloody Island Massacre";
+On 15 May 1850, J. W. Davidson and Captain Nathaniel Lyon led a regiment of the 1st U.S. Dragoons in a massacre of at least 200-400 Pomo Native Americans at Clear Lake, California, the 1850 "Bloody Island Massacre";

 Brevet Brigadier General Mason, Colonel of the 1st Dragoons, died at Jefferson Barracks, on 25 July 1850, and was succeeded by Col. Thomas T. Fauntleroy, promoted from the Second Dragoons.
 In 1853, the newly acquired Southwest erupted in violence between the US and local Indian tribes.
 After a reorganization period, elements of the 1st Regiment of Dragoons set out for New Mexico on 1 July 1854.
 The year of 1854 was rough for the Dragoons; heavy casualties and a tenacious enemy took their toll.

 Earlier in the year, on 30 March 1854, Companies F and I were stationed at Cantonment Burgwin in New Mexico, and Lieutenant J. W. Davidson, with Company I and 16 men of Company F, disobeyed his orders and boldly attacked a Jicarilla Apache camp about 16 miles south of Taos at Cieneguilla.
 The Indian camp was surprised and captured; while securing the camp, the troops were surprised by more Indians, who attacked the Dragoon horse-holders and took Davidson at such disadvantage that the command narrowly escaped annihilation.
 Fourteen men of Company I and eight of Company F were killed; Lieutenant Davidson and 14 men were wounded.
 Regimental headquarters was transferred to Fort Union, New Mexico Territory, in July 1854, when the rest of the regiment arrived.
 Throughout the following year, the companies in New Mexico were almost constantly on the move.
 Colonel Fauntleroy made three expeditions against the Utes and Apaches, and Companies I and K fought the Apaches.
 On 17 January 1855, Companies B, G, and part of K were attacked at night by a band of Apaches while camped near the Penasco River.
 Despite being repulsed, the Indians adopted guerrilla tactics and skirmished the next day.
 On the 19th, 12 troopers from B Company became separated and were ambushed by the Apache, suffering 3 killed including the Company Commander.